City Year’s six areas of impact

 Our focus: Serving students and schools

 We turned our focus to serving exclusively in schools over 15 years ago, recognizing that our AmeriCorps members, as near-peer tutors, mentors and role models, were uniquely and powerfully positioned to partner with classroom teachers and support students throughout the school day.
-Again, a focus on building positive relationships—with educators, students and the whole school community, and within diverse teams of AmeriCorps members—shaped and inspired City Year’s work.
-We served where we were most needed—in under-resourced public schools that serve large numbers of students of color and students growing up in lower-income households—young people who too often are placed furthest from opportunity.
+Again, a focus on building positive relationships—with educators, students and the whole school community, and within teams of AmeriCorps members—shaped and inspired City Year’s work.
+We served where we were most needed—in under-resourced public schools that can benefit from additional capacity and support.

-From our roots in youth development and service, City Year has understood that supporting students means taking a holistic approach—developing tools and techniques that help children and young people to thrive academically, socially and emotionally.
+From our roots in youth development and service, City Year has understood that supporting students means taking a holistic approach—developing tools and techniques that help children and young people to thrive academically and cultivate key interpersonal and workforce readiness skills that prepare them for success in college, career and life.
 With our school partners we launched our Whole School, Whole Child® services that are grounded in both research and our own experience serving in hundreds of public schools.

 City Year’s goals and impact

-As City Year works to deepen our impact, our dual goals have been further honed: to advance educational equity by serving students who are furthest from opportunity and, through national service, to support the next generation of diverse young leaders who can work across line of difference to strengthen our nation.
+As City Year works to deepen our impact, our dual goals have been further honed: to advance educational opportunity for all students and, through national service, to support the next generation of young leaders.

 Today, we advance our goals through six program areas as we work to ensure our students and young people have the tools, experiences and skills they need to succeed in whatever path they choose.

-How City Year seeks to advance educational equity:
+How City Year seeks to advance educational opportunity:

-How City Year seeks to support diverse leaders:
+How City Year seeks to support young leaders:

-• Developing diverse and equitable pathways into teaching
+- Developing accessible and affordable pathways into teaching

 Research + practice + policy = system level change

-Today, we’ve evolved from primarily a front-line service nonprofit to a research and practice and policy organization seeking to make systems-level change.
+Today, we’ve evolved from primarily a front-line service nonprofit to a research and practice and policy organization seeking to make long-term change that benefits children and young adults.

-Direct service remains at the heart of our work and informs both our equity-focused research and learning agenda and our broader policy objectives, such as our innovative teacher residency program, student success coaching, the Network for School Improvement, and the National Partnership for Student Success.
+Direct service remains at the heart of our work and informs both our research and our broader policy objectives, such as our innovative teacher residency program, student success coaching, the Network for School Improvement, and the National Partnership for Student Success.

 City Year has continued to learn from our deep partnerships and collaborations, from our AmeriCorps members and school partners, and from science and research about how young people learn and develop.
-We understand more about systemic injustices that keep millions of students away from opportunities, learning environments, and resources that can help them reach their potential—and how, working together, we can address these deep-rooted educational inequities.
+We understand more about resources that can help all students their potential—and how, working together, we can address expand educational opportunity.

 Creating conditions that enable young people to thrive